koenderinklab/OpenDDM/README.md

 ### Running tests

-To run the test suite after installing OpenDDM with the development depednencies, run `pytest` in the root directory of the openddm repository.
+To run the test suite after installing OpenDDM with the development dependencies, run `pytest` in the root directory of the openddm repository.

 ## License
 Copyright 2022 Technische Universiteit Delft